President-Elect Donald Trump took 141 distinct stances on 23 major issues during his bid for the White House.

 After disavowing David Duke on a Friday, Trump was asked about the Ku Klux Klan and Duke by CNN’s Jake Tapper on Sunday.
 Trump claimed to know nothing of Duke or the KKK.

 “I don’t know anything about David Duke.
 OK?
 I don’t know anything about what you’re even talking about with white supremacy or white supremacists.
 So I don’t know.
 I don’t know, did he endorse me or what’s going on, because, you know, I know nothing about David Duke.
 I know nothing about white supremacists.
 And so you’re asking me a question that I’m supposed to be talking about people that I know nothing about,” Trump said, refusing three times to unequivocally condemn the support of white supremacists until he knew more about them.

 3. 'I disavow, OK?’ — part two.

-	After that cagey song and dance-like interview sparked outrage on Sunday, Trump took to Twitter to

-	clarify, tweeting a video of his Friday press conference in which he did disavow Duke.
+After that cagey song and dance-like interview sparked outrage, Trump took to Twitter to clarify, tweeting a video of his Friday press conference in which he did disavow Duke.

-	Current position: Trump has disavowed Duke, despite a lengthy back-and-forth about whether he knows

-	about him or not.
+Current position: Trump has disavowed Duke, despite a lengthy back-and-forth about whether he knows about him or not.